Green Tree Frog

-Both species have a chameleon-like ability to change color, depending upon temperature, lighting conditions, and the animals’ general surroundings.
-Much of the time, the Australian animal is a bright jade green while the American animal is a less vivid, greyer green.
+Each species has a chameleon-like ability to change color depending on temperature, lighting conditions, and the animals’ general surroundings.
+Much of the time, the Australian animal is a bright jade green, while the American animal is a less vivid, greyer green.
 These colors reflect the hues of the leaves and other vegetation where the animal typically lives.

 The Australian frog is larger than its American counterpart.
 Its belly is white; its limbs are short and strong and end in digits that are specialized for sticking to surfaces like trees.
 During mating season, males grow a black pad on their proximal digit so that they can better grasp the female during amplexus.
 Beneath its throat, the Australian native has a large vocal sac that’s grey in males and white in females.
 When fully grown, females are slightly larger than males.

 The limbs of the American green tree frog end in long, thin digits tipped with sticky spatulate pads.
 While the Oz native almost appears to grasp the branch upon which it is sticking, the American native merely sticks to it.